hobin2017/Webapp/tutorial3/README.md

 8. using the session object in client;
 9. using PreparedRequest object and send() to sent the request;
 10. send data by http-body and query-string

+# Notes
+1. if the server part in the url is not ip, the DNS query is executed at each http-request.
+061220